AdobeDocs/pass.en/help/authentication/rest-api-overview.md

 ## Minimum Device Requirements {#min_reqs}

-In order to use the Adobe Pass authentication REST API, devices must meet or exceed the minimum technical requirements listed in the REST API section of the [Adobe Pass authentication Platform / Device / Tools Requirements document](#general_clientless_reqs).
+In order to use the Adobe Pass Authentication REST API, devices must meet or exceed the minimum technical requirements listed in the REST API section of the [Adobe Pass Authentication Platform / Device / Tools Requirements document](#general_clientless_reqs).